aitechroberts/fon_proposal_writer/FULL_DOCS.md

 # RFP Compliance Matrix Generator — Full Documentation

-> **Purpose**: Transform government RFP (Request for Proposal) documents into structured compliance matrices using AI-powered extraction with DSPy and Azure OpenAI.
+> **Purpose**: Transform government RFP (Request for Proposal) documents into structured compliance matrices and draft proposal documents using AI-powered extraction with DSPy and Azure OpenAI.

 ---